pweidner/BamQC-pipeline/README.md

 # BamQC-pipeline 🌻

 Snakemake workflow for automated BAM alignment statistics intended to run on the BIH cluster using SLURM scheduler for parallelization.
+This pipeline will be appended by more utilities soon and for now employs [Alfred](https://github.com/tobiasrausch/alfred), an efficient and versatile command-line application that computes multi-sample quality control metrics in a read-group aware manner.

 ## 1. 📕 Installation